raotnameh/example2l/README.md

 This is a simple example of 2 layer feed forwad ANN.

 ### Creating the wheel files.
-python setup.py sdist bdist_wheel

 ### Creating the environment to be used.
 `
-conda env create -f environment.yml\
+conda env create -f environment.yml
-conda activate oopd \
+conda activate oopd
+python setup.py sdist bdist_wheel
 pip install dist/ann-0.0.1-py3-none-any.whl
 `
 ### Training the example 2 layerd net.